2021–22 Saif Sporting Club season

 The 2021–22 season was the Saif SC's 6th season since its establishment in 2016 and their 5th consecutive season in the Bangladesh Premier League after promoting in 2017.
 The season cover period were from 1 October 2021 to 31 July 2022.

 Season summary

 October

 On 11 October 2021 Nigerian forward Kenneth Ikechukwu has left the club to Indian club Churchill Brothers.

 On 17 October 2021 the club has signed with Rwandian defender Emery Bayisenge from his countryside club AS Kigali.

-On 18th October 2021 club signed with Nihat Jaman Uchhas on free transfer from Arambagh KS.
+On 18 October 2021 club signed with Nihat Jaman Ucchash on free transfer from Arambagh KS.

 On 20 October 2021 forward Yeasin Arafat left the club to Bashundhara Kings.

 On 22 October 2021 the club has confirmed signed Bangladesh Police FC midfielder Nazmul Islam Rasel on free transfer.

 November

 On 6 November 2021 Argentine Andres Cruciani has appointed as a head coach for the upcoming season.

 On 7 November 2021 Nigerian forward Mfon Udoh has signed from Nigerian top division club Akwa United to Saif SC.

 On 28 November 2021 Saif Sporting Club has started their 2021-22 football season by defeated 2–1 goals Bangladesh Army.
 A goal from Nigerian forward Emeka Ogbugh and 1 own goal from Bangladesh Army defender Mehedi Hasan Mithu ensure the victory of the match.